The Oscars

 The Best Supporting Actor Category:

-Four of the Best Supporting Actor nominees were first-time nominees, and none were previous Oscar winners:
+Four of the Best Supporting Actor nominees were first-time nominees, and none were previous Oscar winners.
+The Best Supporting Actor Oscar winner in the category was:

 • 32 year-old Russian actor Yura Borisov (with his first nomination) for his role as quiet and respectful Russian henchman Igor, in Anora